kenhkan/morrison/README.md

 associative array) is an arbitrary name for this particular instance.
 It is required so that we can specify to which process a port is connected.

-Leave `connected process` empty to connect to network's own ports. `Connected port` may be set to `*` for an automatic port.
+Set `connected-process` to `*` to connect to network's own ports.
+`connected-port` may be set to `*` for an automatic port.

 ## Special constructs

-Some FBP constructs are crucial, yet there is no equivalent mapping with Unix pipes and thus violate Morrison's requirement that the program inside a component does not need to know that it's interacting in an FBP network.
+Some FBP constructs are crucial, yet there is no equivalent mapping with Unix pipes.
 It is therefore necessary for the program to "know" that it is a Morrison component to be able to use these constructs.

 ### Array ports